agi-brain/xuance/docs/source/documents/api/environments/football.rst

     :param action: the executable action for the environment.
     :type action: np.ndarray
-    :return: the next step data, including observations, rewards, terminaled variables, truncated variables, and the other information.
+    :return: the next step data, including observations, rewards, terminated variables, truncated variables, and the other information.
     :rtype: tuple

 .. py:function::